LeetLLM

 • Cons: Wastes GPU compute; works best when the prompt is short (low prefill cost).

-Here is a simplified Python simulation of a continuous batch scheduler.
-It demonstrates the core iteration loop, including consistent KV-block accounting as requests grow token by token and a swap-out decision when the next step can't fit.
+This simplified Python simulation of a continuous batch scheduler demonstrates the core iteration loop, including consistent KV-block accounting as requests grow token by token and one possible swap-out policy when the next step can't fit.
+This teaching example isn't a model of current vLLM V1 preemption.
 The schedule_step method is called before every forward pass, and finish_decode_step is called after that pass emits one token for each active request.

 preemption-strategies.py